BoraxMan/Sanspam/README.md

 Pressing Q will Quit, and delete all selected messages and bounce those marked for deletion.
 Pressing C will cancel all operations and no e-mails will be deleted.

-* Configuration Options
+Configuration Options
+---
 Configuration is in configuration group, with each group pertaining to a specific e-mail account you have.
 The account name is specified on its own line between square brackets "[ & ]".
-After this, list your options in the format...
+After this, list your options in the format.
+Options specific for the Spaminex program are listed under a section called [spaminex].
+Obviously, you cannot call your own e-mail account configuration 'spaminex'.

 option = value.

-Valid options are
+Valid options for mail accounts are

 username
 	The username used to log into the mail server.